DesignForgeLtd/dl-ionic/src/app/game/map/readme.txt

   - sends Request to API when new move (step is initiated)
   - receives Response from API to update Hero stats and correct Hero position (if illegal move)

+2. Player
+  - stores Hero path, direction, current step in that path
+  - stores Hero exact position in terms of pixels

+3. HeroPath
+  - responsible for calculating hero path based on current position and requested destination

+4. World
+  - stores information about the whole world's terrain (map)
+  - determines if a position is reachable (used by: HeroPath)
+  - USED BY: MapComponent, Player and HeroPath